enrico-kaack/tracking-particle-filter/README.md

 cmake .
 ```

-If you're using a makefile, build and run on one of the video sequences:
+Build it and run on one of the video sequences:
 ```sh
 make
 ./trackingEx ../seq1